 The Historic Old Town

-Located straight from the train station is a pedestrian only street, Via Sparano.
-This is the newer district of Bari and it lined with beautiful buildings and designer brands and shops.
+Located straight from the train station is a pedestrian-only street, Via Sparano.
+This is the newer district of Bari and it is lined with beautiful buildings and designer brands and shops.
 Here you will find stores such as Michael Kors, Benneton, Zara, H&M, Pandora, and so much more.
-Aside from shopping, this street also offers a number of bars, cafes and restaurants.
+Aside from shopping, this street also offers a number of bars, cafes, and restaurants.
 Other well-known streets for shopping are Corso Cavour and Via Manzoni.